flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 !!! warning "DATALINK Transmission Time"
     This setting has been removed in Stable 0.8.0.
 We are no using VDL3 communication protocols.

-    The real datalink uses in VHF-areas VDL2 or VDL3 communication protocols to exchange ACARS/CPDLC data between ground stations and air stations.
+    The real datalink used in VHF-areas is VDL2.
+For simulation purposes we have chosen to utilize the VDL3 communication protocols to exchange ACARS/CPDLC data between ground stations and airstations.
 The current implementation works with fixed timings to simulate transmission delays.
-This provides better simulation capabilities and includes a VHR signal quality simulation.
+This provides better simulation capabilities and includes a
+    VHF signal quality simulation.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-settings-realism.png" style="width: 100%; height: auto;" loading="lazy">